-- 5.42 Emissions of NOx and resulting deposition can have community level impacts to habitats and European Sites.
-Habitats that are particularly sensitive to elevated nitrogen levels include heathlands and sand dunes.
-Supported communities that make up sand dunes are particularly sensitive to nitrogen deposition.
-Dune ecosystems are dynamic in their environmental condition and state; this has allowed the conisation of specialist species that make up the dune community.
-Nitrogen is a factor currently contributing to the stabilisation of dune ecosystems.
-Field et al (2014) observed for dune systems that with increasing nitrogen deposition per year species richness declined by 36% when 17kg/ha/yr was deposited.
-The protection of this habitat from nitrogen degradation is therefore incredibly important. - 5.43 The routes that nitrogen deposition impacts habitats and vegetation as described above are through environmental changes, toxicity and the movement of nitrogen through trophic levels.
+to the stabilisation of dune ecosystems.
+Field $et\,al\,(2014)^{50}$ observed for dune systems that species richness declined by 36% when 17kg/ha/yr was deposited.
+The protection of this habitat from nitrogen degradation is therefore important.

+- 5.45 The routes that nitrogen deposition impacts habitats and vegetation as described above are through environmental changes, toxicity and the movement of nitrogen through trophic levels.
 Another route of effect is through nitrogen acidification.
-A study undertaken by Maskell et al (2010) observed that with increasing acid deposition from NOx there was a decrease in species richness within heathland.
+A study undertaken by Maskell et al (2010)51 observed that with increasing acid deposition from NOx there was a decrease in species richness within heathland.
 Acid deposition can have serious impacts to the health of soil structure and the microbial communities found here.
-These species carryout a natural decaying process known as nitrification (converting ammonium to nitrate) that generates acidity.
-However, when in combination with acid deposition from NOx pollution the soil pH may become too acidic for specialised plant communities to survive and result in a net decrease in biodiversity.
-Acidification tends to be more of an issue for acid substrates, which have poor buffering capacity (i.e. heathland), than neutral or calcareous substrates. - Air quality impacts of development plans are most appropriately tackled at the Local Plan level.
-Impacts of 5.44 air quality to European Sites within Breckland District were assessed in 2019 during the Breckland LP HRA.
-A summary of these findings is described below. - 5.45 The LP HRA recorded that for the Breckland SAC/SPA a total of 6 main roads were within 200m of the SAC.
-These roads are also of relevance to STNP: - A1065 major route to the north coast and passes directly through the SAC, - Habitat within 200m: road verges and plantation woodland - A134 link road from the A11 to the A1065 and passes directly through the SAC, - Habitat within 200m: road verges, planation woodland and arable fields - A11(T) major route to Norwich and passes and passes through the southern section of the SAC, - .
-Habitat within 200m: road verges, planation woodland, arable fields, amenity grassland and residential areas - A1075 link road to the A11 (could be used by Saham Toney residents) passes through the southern section of the SAC, - Habitat within 200m: road verges, plantation woodland and arable fields - B1107 passes directly through the northern section of the SAC, and - Habitat within 200m: road verges, plantation woodland and arable fields - B1108 alternative route to Norwich passes directly north of the SAC. - Habitat within 200m: road verges, plantation woodland and arable fields - 5.46 In addition, main roads within 200m of the Norfolk Valley Fens SAC were: - A1072 a potential link road to the A11 that passes directly east of the SAC.
+These species carry out a natural decaying process known as nitrification (converting ammonium to nitrate) that generates acidity.
+However, when in combination with acid deposition from NOx pollution the soil pH may become too acidic for specialised plant communities to survive and result in a net decrease in biodiversity52.
+Acidification tends to be more of an issue for acid substrates, which have poor buffering capacity (i.e. heathland), than neutral or calcareous substrates. - 5.46 Air quality impacts of development plans are most appropriately tackled at the Local Plan level.
+Impacts of air quality to European Sites within Breckland District were assessed in 2019 during the Breckland LP HRA.
+A summary of these findings is described below. - 5.47 The LP HRA recorded that for the Breckland SAC/SPA a total of 6 main roads were within 200m of the SAC.
+These roads are also of relevance to the STNP: - A1065 major route to the north coast and passes directly through the SAC, - Habitat within 200m: road verges and plantation woodland - A134 link road from the A11 to the A1065 and passes directly through the SAC, - Habitat within 200m: road verges, plantation woodland and arable fields - A11(T) major route to Norwich and passes through the southern section of the SAC, - Habitat within 200m: road verges, plantation woodland, arable fields, amenity grassland and residential areas - A1075 link road to the A11 (could be used by Saham Toney residents) passes through the southern section of the SAC, - Habitat within 200m: road verges, plantation woodland and arable fields - B1107 passes directly through the northern section of the SAC, and - Habitat within 200m: road verges, plantation woodland and arable fields - B1108 alternative route to Norwich passes directly north of the SAC. - Habitat within 200m: road verges, plantation woodland and arable fields - 5.48 In addition, main roads within 200m of the Norfolk Valley Fens SAC were: - A1072 a potential link road to the A11 that passes directly east of the SAC. - Habitat within 200m: road verges, arable fields and broadleaved woodland.